 Make sure to bring some warm clothes.
 Pack a jacket or coat – a light windbreaker may not be enough.
 Add a sweater underneath and a scarf and you’ll be good for the weather in Lisbon.
 Wear boots or sneakers since they are good to walk on the Portuguese pavement that covers Lisbon sidewalks.
 Pack an umbrella or raincoat to be safe when out sightseeing.

 Events in December

 - Christmas markets: there are several across Lisbon, such as the Rossio Christmas Market or the one at Praça do Município (also in Baixa).
 Perfect to pick up gifts, they also include live music performances, showcooking and shows for kids.

 - Christmas concerts: churches throughout Lisbon present their repertoire of mostly sacred music.
 Here’s Lisbon’s Christmas programme (only some parts in English).

 - LisbonLand: this is a projection mapping around the themes of Christmas.
 Usually, a building at Terreiro do Paço is used for the video projection.
 However, being under renovation this year, the event moves to another part of the city – Fonte Luminosa (Alameda metro station on red line).
 From 14 to 23 December at 7pm, 8pm and 9pm.

 - Corrida São Silvestre de Lisboa: the 10k city race is always a popular event.
 With start and finish line at Praça dos Restauradores, runners get to see the river and Lisbon’s main streets still sparkling with Christmas lights.
-Last Saturday of the year at 5.30pm.
+It takes place on the last Saturday of the year at 5.30pm.
 Registration and fee required.